-- 27. Interpret personnel monitoring reports. - 28.
-Compare values for individual effective dose limits for occupational radiation exposures (annual and lifetime). - 29.
-Identify anatomical structures that are considered critical for potential late effects of whole body irradiation exposure. - 30.
-Identify effective dose limits for the embryo and fetus in occupationally exposed women - 31.
-Distinguish between primary and secondary radiation barriers. - 32.
-Demonstrate how the operation of various x-ray and ancillary equipment influences radiation safety and describe the potential consequences of equipment failure. - 33.
-Perform calculations of exposure with varying time, distance and shielding. - 34.
-Discuss the relationship between workload, energy, half-value layer (HVL), tenth-value layer (TVL), use factor and shielding design. - 35.
-Identify emergency procedures to be followed during failures of x-ray equipment. - 36.
-Demonstrate how time, distance and shielding can be manipulated to keep radiation exposures to a minimum. - 37.
-Explain the relationship of beam-limiting devices to patient radiation protection. - 38.
-Discuss added and inherent filtration in terms of the effect on patient dosage. - 39.
-Explain the purpose and importance of patient shielding. - 40.
-Identify various types of patient shielding and state the advantages and disadvantages of each type. - 41.
-Use the appropriate method of shielding for a given radiographic procedure. - 42.
-Explain the relationship of exposure factors to patient dosage. - 43.
-Explain how patient position affects dose to radiosensitive organs. - 44.
-Identify the appropriate image receptor that will result in an optimum diagnostic image with the minimum radiation exposure to the patient. - 45.
-Select the immobilization techniques used to eliminate voluntary motion. - 46.
-Describe the minimum source-to-tabletop distances for fixed and mobile fluoroscopic devices. - 47.
-Apply safety factors for the patient, health care personnel and family members in the room during radiographic procedures.
+- 34. Describe the operation of various interlocking systems for equipment - 35.
+Identify conditions and locations evaluated in an area survey for radiation protection - 36.
+Distinguish between controlled and non-controlled areas and list acceptable exposure levels - 37.
+Describe "Radiation Area" signs and identify appropriate placement sites - 38.
+Describe the function of federal, state and local regulations governing radiation protection practices - 39.
+Describe the qualifications and responsibilities of a radiation safety officer - 40.
+Express the need and importance of personnel monitoring for radiation workers - 41.
+Describe personnel monitoring devices, including applications, advantages and limitations for each device - 42.
+Interpret personnel monitoring reports - 43.
+Compare values for individual effective dose limits for occupational radiation exposures (annual and lifetime) - 44.
+Identify effective dose limits for the embryo and fetus in occupationally exposed women - 45.
+Distinguish between primary and secondary radiation barriers - 46.
+Demonstrate how the operation of various x-ray and ancillary equipment influences radiation safety and describe the potential consequences of equipment failure - 47.
+Perform calculations of exposure with varying time, distance and shielding - 48.
+Discuss the relationship between workload, energy, half-value layer (HVL), tenth-value layer (TVL), use factor and shielding design - 49.
+Identify emergency procedures to be followed during failures of x-ray equipment - 50.
+Demonstrate how time, distance and shielding can be manipulated to keep radiation exposures to a minimum - 51.
+Explain the relationship of beam-limiting devices to patient radiation protection - 52.
+Discuss added and inherent filtration in terms of the effect on patient dosage - 53.
+Explain the purpose and importance of patient shielding - 54.
+Identify various types of patient shielding and state the advantages and disadvantages of each type - 55.
+Use the appropriate method of shielding for a given radiographic or fluoroscopic procedure - 56.
+Explain the relationship of exposure factors to patient dosage - 57.
+Explain how patient position affects dose to radiosensitive organs - 58.
+Identify the appropriate image receptor that will result in an optimum diagnostic image with the minimum radiation exposure to the patient - 59.
+Select the immobilization techniques used to eliminate voluntary motion - 60.
+Describe the minimum source-to-tabletop distances for fixed and mobile fluoroscopic devices - 61.
+Apply safety factors for the patient, health care personnel and family members in the room during radiographic/fluoroscopic procedures controlling and influencing exposure and radiographic quality.
+Included are the prime factors of radiographic exposure, beam limiting devices, filtration, production and control of scatter and secondary radiation, exposure systems, technical conversions, and problem solving.